 “For conspicuous gallantry and bravery in the face of the enemy.
 During the recent operations of September 2nd 1918, on the right of Dury, a group of Huns made a stand at the entrance of a dugout and were firing on our line.
 Sergeant Mossman rushed forward, killed two and sent the remainder of the group back to our lines as prisoners.
 This act enabled our line to pass this point without further casualties.
 On reaching the objective he rendered his company commander most valuable service, in re-organizing the company.”

 After the war ended, the 85th Battalion was billeted in Belgium for approximately five months.
 Titus returned home with the battalion on the RMS Adriatic, after a short stay in England.
 They arrived in Halifax on June 8, 1919 to an overwhelming welcoming from family, friends and the general public.
 Titus received his discharge from the army a few days later.

 In the years after the war, Titus traveled and tried out several occupations.
 For a short time he worked as a farm hand in Western Canada and spent a day or two in a laundry business in New York.
 In the end he returned home to Upper Kingsburg and spent the rest of his working years as a sea cook on fishing schooners.

 On September 20, 1928, Titus married Helen Viola Spindler, a school teacher from the neighboring community of Rose Bay.
 They had known each other since childhood and they had corresponded with each other while he was overseas.
 They settled in Rose Bay and raised a family of three children.

 Titus eventually retired in the late 1960’s and passed away on August 19, 1974 at the age of 80.
 He was laid to rest in Harbourview Cemetery in Rose Bay.

-Special thanks to David Mossman for sharing photos and documents pertaining to his father, and entrusting them with my care so I could study and scan them for inclusion on this website.
+Special thanks to David Mossman for sharing photos and documents pertaining to his father, and allowing them to be scanned and added to this website.